ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-osTicket is a cost-effective ticketing system designed to manage customer communication and technical support.
-It also keep both customers and staff accountable.
 To deploy osTicket, several applications must be installed.
-First download the osTicket installation file.
-Then, open the folder, drag it to the desktop, and extract all the required files for installation. osTicket system is commonly used by many companies for efficient help desk communication.
+1. Download the osTicket installation file.
+2. Open the folder, drag it to the desktop
+3. Extract all the required files for installation.
 The image above demonstrates osTicket being download and shows the list of applications needed to be installed as well.

 <br />